South Carolina Nurse Aide Registry

 Eligibility Route E5 is a certification route available to RN/LPN students as well as military candidates.
 Candidates are advised to contact the SC Department of Health and Human Services to check their eligibility for this certification route prior to applying for the examination.

-Eligibility Route E2 is for candidates who have completed their nurse aide training in another state but are looking to become certified in South Carolina.
-The training program should consist of a minimum of 100 hours, including 40 hours of clinical training.
-A registration form is available online where candidates can upload their respective training documents stating the number of classroom and clinical hours.
+Eligibility Route E2 is for candidates who have completed their nurse aide classes in another state but are looking to become certified in South Carolina.
+The CNA program should consist of a minimum of 100 hours, including 40 hours of clinical experience.
+A registration form is available online where candidates can upload their respective class documents stating the number of classroom and clinical hours.

 Renewal of Nurse Aide Certification in South Carolina